 Style Global Robata Grill is another grill in this entry that’s manufactured by an Australian company and it is every bit as good as the top robata grills in this list.

 It has a ceramic walled compartment designed specifically to withstand the extreme temperatures of burning charcoals to serve as the heat source for the grill.

 But it also has an LNG alternate fuel source so you can choose to cook either using charcoal as fuel or gas or a combination of both (Binchotan charcoal is also an option for this grill).

 The grill is made of quality stainless steel finish, durable and elegant looking much like the other grill we’ve already mentioned before.

-- Made of high quality materials that’s made to last
+- Made of high-quality materials that are made to last

 - Easy to operate and clean